bluecmd/fortigate_exporter/EXAMPLES.md

 ## Expiring Certificates

 Dealing with certificates can unfortunately be quite complex.
-However using PromQL it is possible to construct a query that returns all certificates expiring within the coming 90 days.
+However, by using PromQL it is possible to construct a query that returns all certificates expiring within the coming 90 days.

 Example: